Unique modular design

 We also use high-quality airtightness tape to ensure all joints are completely secured to maintain excellent airtightness levels.

-Our standard roof finish is a sedum-based green roof that helps to insulate the building, keeping it warm in the winter and cool in the summer.
+The standard roof finish of our ARC buildings is a sedum-based green roof that helps to insulate the building, keeping it warm in the winter and cool in the summer.
 The green roof also promotes biodiversity as it is a natural habitat for pollinators, and performs carbon sinking.

 Below the green roof, we have a highly efficient, multi-layer roof membrane system that is water, wind and root proof, and backed with a 25 year warranty.